martind69/ArduinoSlaveIO/README.md

 ```

 ### PWM
-Changing PWM 1 and 2 value - PWM 1 to 15 - PWM 2 to 240
+Setting PWM 1 and 2 value - PWM 1 to 15 - PWM 2 to 240
 ```
 Wire.beginTransmission(0x50);
 Wire.write(0x15);